randomcoderui/Bypassing-lockedinapp.co-with-LIME/README.md

 LIME has some pretty cool features, now some of these features DON'T come with LIME and you may have to set them up on your own, but here's a list

-(almost) FULL IMMUNITY, Lockedin cant do anything currently about LIME since it runs as root.
+Somewhat undetectable, Lockedin cant do anything currently about LIME since it runs as root, however LIME's actions can be detected but can be neutralized in future updates

  BUILT IN FIREWALL, this is a 2nd security layer, this also acts as a half spoof method so lockedin's servers will see an offline state, which isn't suspicious since lockedin can't tell between a firewall or a dead battery.
 This is crucial so you don't get caught!